karakun/karakun.github.io/_posts/2018-06-25-java-releases.md

 ---
 layout: post
-title:  "Do I need to pay for Java now?“
+title:  'Do I need to pay for Java now?'
 author: hendrik
 featuredImage: travis
 excerpt: „This post gives an overview of the new Java release train as it was announced by Oracle.
 Next to